 In this paper, we have embarked on a comprehensive exploration of the Maximum Clique Problem (MCP), delving into its formalism, theoretical bounds, and the plethora of algorithms—both classical, learning and quantum—developed to tackle it.
 Section~\ref{sec::MCP} laid the groundwork by defining MCP and outlining its complexity, setting the stage for an in-depth analysis of existing solution strategies.
 Following this, Section~\ref{sec::classical_algo} provided a thorough review of classical approaches to solving MCP, encompassing both exact algorithms and heuristic methods, and extending the discussion to Monte Carlo algorithms for the Hidden Clique Problem (HCP), aiming to cover the state-of-the-art in these domains.

-A pivotal development discussed in Section~\ref{sec::OGP_algo} is the recent identification of a significant property in discrete optimization problems, as highlighted in \cite{gamarnik2021overlap}, which has implications for understanding the computational landscape of these challenges.
 In the realm of emerging technologies, Section~\ref{sec::GNN_algo} surveyed the advancements in Graph Neural Networks (GNNs) and their application to solving MCP, demonstrating the potential of leveraging machine learning techniques in combinatorial optimization.

 The quantum computing frontier, covered in Section~\ref{sec::quant_algo}, presents the latest quantum algorithms for MCP, signifying a leap towards harnessing quantum mechanics for computational advantage in solving notoriously difficult problems.
-Finally, Section~\ref{sec::bechmarkandtesting} introduced benchmarks for evaluating new algorithms, providing a standardized framework for assessing progress across the discussed methodologies, from classical algorithms and GNNs to quantum approaches.

 As quantum hardware evolves and becomes more capable of handling complex computations, the benchmarks outlined in this paper will serve as a critical resource for the community.
 They not only facilitate the rigorous testing of new algorithms but also encourage the development of more sophisticated and efficient solutions.
 By laying out the current landscape and future directions, this work aims to spur further research (both in quantum and classical) and collaboration in tackling MCP and similar combinatorial optimization problems.